kyma-project/kyma/README.md

 </a>
 </p>

-Go to the [Kyma project website](https://kyma-project.io/) to learn more about our project, its features, and components.
+Go to the [Kyma project website](https://kyma-project.io/) to learn more about our project, its features, and Kyma modules.

 ## Installation

-Install Kyma locally or on a cluster.
-See the [Installation guides](https://kyma-project.io/#/04-operation-guides/operations/02-install-kyma) for details.

-> **NOTE:** Make sure to install the latest Kyma version and keep it up to date by [upgrading Kyma](https://kyma-project.io/#/04-operation-guides/operations/05-upgrade-kyma).
+To get started with Kyma and install it with specific modules, see the [Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install) guide.

 ## Usage

-Kyma comes with the ready-to-use code snippets that you can use to test the extensions and the core functionality.
+Kyma comes with ready-to-use code snippets that you can use to test the extensions and the core functionality.
 See the list of existing examples in the [`examples`](https://github.com/kyma-project/examples) repository.

 ## Contributing

-Read the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules and development steps specific for this repository.
+Read the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules and development steps specific to this repository.

 ## Kyma Users